Majboor (1974 film): Plot

-Ravi Khanna (Amitabh Bachchan) is a common man working as a travel agent and living happily with his widowed mother (Sulochana Latkar), wheelchair-bound sister, Renu (Farida Jalal), and younger brother, Billu (Alankar Joshi).
+Ravi Khanna (Amitabh Bachchan) is a common man working as a travel agent and living happily with his widowed mother (Sulochana Latkar), wheelchair-using sister, Renu (Farida Jalal), and younger brother, Billu (Alankar Joshi).
 He is also due to get married with his girlfriend, Neela (Parveen Babi), who is the only daughter of a wealthy man, Mr. Rajvansh (D. K. Sapru).
 One night, a wealthy client, Surendra Sinha (Rehman), visits Ravi's office to collect the air tickets that have been reserved for him.
 Ravi notices a large emerald ring on the finger of Surendra, who also proceeds to offer a lift in his car to him as it has been raining heavily.
 Later, Ravi learns from the police that Surendra was apparently kidnapped that same night, and that the kidnappers have demanded a ransom of ₹5 lakhs from Surendra's younger brother, Narendra Sinha (Satyen Kappu).
 Narendra has agreed to pay the ransom to save his brother, but there is no news about Surendra again.
 Six months later, CID Inspector Khurana (Iftekhar) and Inspector Kulkarni (Jagdish Raj) shockingly discover Surendra's dead body in a gutter and visit Ravi's office for interrogation regarding the murder.
 Ravi is innocent, but nervous for Khurana and Kulkarni taking a keen interest in him, since he is the last known person to have met Surendra.
 He believes himself to be having an alibi and seeks legal advice from his lawyer friend, Advocate P. V. Rane (Shiv Kumar), for being a simple man with a family to be taken care of, and not willing to deal with the police and the courts.